Cruise ship passenger survives 10 hours after falling into Adriatic Sea

 Breaking News Emails

-Other details about the incident — such as what distance she fell from — remained unclear.
-The woman was aboard the 965-foot, multi-level Norwegian Star, which was headed to Venice on Sunday, when she plunged into the sea.

-A port authority captain in Pula, Croatia, where the passenger was hospitalized, told HRT that authorities were still investigating the fall but said her chances for survival were high because the sea’s temperature is “very warm.”
+The rescue boat captain, Lovro Oreskovic, described her as exhausted.
+"We were extremely happy for saving a human life," he said.

-Lynne Cox, a long-distance swimmer and author of "Open Water Swimming Manual: An Expert's Survival Guide for Triathletes and Open Water Swimmers," said in an interview that being able to relax and gently tread water is crucial to surviving a stretch that long in the water.
+Lynne Cox, a long-distance swimmer and author of "Open Water Swimming Manual: An Expert's Survival Guide for Triathletes and Open Water Swimmers," said that being able to relax and gently tread water is crucial to surviving a long stretch in open water.

-Whether the passenger was hydrated and how much she’d eaten before the fall were also key.

 “If you are in going to do a long or cold swim, you need to feed along the way,” Cox said.